ceschini/memcached/science/mestrado/CLIP/papers/clip-paper.md

 They trained a simplified version of the *ConVIRT* from scratch using 400 million image-text pairs and showed how it can zero-shot classify more specific tasks.

 Basically they grabbed an existing technique and explored its limited performance due to lack of computation, leveraging openAI processing capabilities.

+## Second pass

+There are a lot of concepts and papers that I should look into before grasping what the paper is about.
+But as far as I could tell, they trained a massive model and then spent the rest of the time evaluating it, the same thing that we are doing.
+They explored their model capabilities on different tasks and pointed out some possible future works.

+The key aspect that I should try to understand is the contrastive learning technique that allowed the image and text embeddings to share a common space.